SamyukthaPatnaik/Decision-Tree/README.md

 **1. Classification trees (Yes/No types)**

-Below is an example of classification tree, where the outcome was a variable like ‘yes’ or ‘no’.
+A practical example of classification tree is given below, where the outcome was a variable like ‘yes’ or ‘no’.
 Here the decision variable is Categorical.

 **2. Regression trees (Continuous data types)**